 |Comment: The protocol and statistical analysis plan were available.

-Results were not selected from multiple outcome measurements or analyses of the data.
+Results for the outcomes Mortality (D28), Adverse events and Serious adverse events were not selected from multiple outcome measurements or analyses of the data.

 Trial analyzed as pre-specified.

 Risk assessed to be low for the outcomes: Mortality (D28).
-Clinical improvement (D28).
 Adverse events.
 Serious adverse events

 |Overall risk of bias||